ShawnZhong/AP-Microeconomics/README.md

 # [AP Microeconomics](https://Micro.shawnzhong.com)
 Notes and Exercises on Advanced Placement Microeconomics.
 I took notes based on the videos tutorials at [educator.com](https://www.educator.com/economics/ap-microeconomics/park/) and the past exams collected below.
-You can alsp download a PDF version of the notes   <a href="AP-Microeconomics.pdf"  target="_blank" >here</a>.
+You can also download a PDF version of the notes   <a href="AP-Microeconomics.pdf"  target="_blank" >here</a>.

 The source for the website is hosted on [GitHub](https://github.com/ShawnZhong/AP-Microeconomics).